longturn/freeciv21/docs/General/Manuals/client-manual.rst

     Sets Freeciv21 to use the whole screen, removing the title bar and operating system Task bar.

 Minimap
-    Shows or hides the `Mini Map`_ in the lower right corner.
+    Shows or hides the `Minimap`_ in the lower right corner.

 Show New Turn Information
     Enables or Disables populating new turn information into the `Messages`_ widget.